 The best toys are powered by a child's imagination.
-Color Explosion, a new drawing activity from Crayola, is among several toys that offer kids an exciting play experience without electronic bells and whistles.
+In 2005, Color Explosion, a drawing activity from Crayola, was among several toys that offer kids an exciting play experience without electronic bells and whistles.

 The tablet and marker set lets kids reveal colors hidden inside special sheets of black paper as they draw.

 "Color Explosion is a breakthrough innovation for the creative activities category," said Paul Winslow of Toys R Us.
 "It's been flying off of our store shelves since it launched."

 Toy and children's lifestyle expert Chris Byrne of Toy Wishes attributes this response to parents who increasingly understand that a high quality play experience is not necessarily dictated by a price tag or computer chip.